rasulkireev/obsidian/obsidian/Inbox/creating my own token 202108301255.md

 	1. if you receving an error like this:
 	> HTTPError: 403 Client Error: Forbidden for url: https://polygon-mumbai.infura.io/v3/0f07ea70a44c46a8b5b205226e91750f

+	This could be one of two things.
+			1. You have to enable the Polygon PoS Addon in your Infura account plan ([link](https://infura.io/payment))
-	This could be because infura server is experienceing latency issues.
+			2. because infura server is experienceing latency issues.
 Give this another try a little later, or check their status page ([link](https://status.infura.io))

+1. When you can finally run this you will probably get the error that you don't have enough gas.
+To resolve this go the [following lijnk](https://blog.pods.finance/guide-connecting-mumbai-testnet-to-your-metamask-87978071aca8) and stup the mumbai test polygon network and add some MATIC to the wallet and then repeat.
+You should be good to go.
+2. Next is to try deploying to Polygon Network.